FirebirdSQL/jaybird/src/documentation/faq.md

 Reporting Bugs
 --------------

-The developers follow the firebird-java@yahoogroups.com list.
+The developers follow the [firebird-java Google Group](https://groups.google.com/d/forum/firebird-java).
 Join the list and post information about suspected bugs.
-List members may be able to help out to determine if it is an actual bug, provide a workaround and get you going again, whereas bug fixes might take awhile.
+List members may be able to help out to determine if it is an actual bug, provide a workaround and get you going again, whereas bug fixes might take a while.

 You can report bugs in the Firebird bug tracker, project ["Java Client (Jaybird)"](http://tracker.firebirdsql.org/browse/JDBC)